cheeriojs/cheerio/website/docs/basics/manipulation.md

 $('p').unwrap();
 ```

-## Replacing elements
+## Replacing Elements

 To replace an element with another element, you can use the
 [`replaceWith()`](/docs/api/classes/Cheerio#replacewith) method.
 It takes a
-string or a Cheerio object as an argument and replaces the element with the
+string or a Cheerio object as an argument and replaces each element in the
-given element.
+selection with the given element.

 ```js
 // Replace an element with another element